 Even if Mandel were to win, there was the possibility of multiple winners — a scenario that could significantly dilute the jackpot.

-Then, piercing through the carnage, a victorious shout: They’d won.
+Then, a victorious shout: They’d won.

 “When the $27m ticket came up, everybody was 6 feet off the ground,” Alex later said.
 “It was the most incredible thing in the world.”
 Purchased at a Farm Fresh in Chesapeake, the ticket had been processed in the twilight hours.
 Alex’s diligence had paid off.